-- (a) The Tribe's and union's expression of any view, argument or opinion or the dissemination thereof, whether in written, printed, graphic or visual form, shall not constitute or be evidence of interference with, restraint, or coercion if such expression contains no threat of reprisal or force or promise of benefit. - (b) The Tribe agrees that if a union first offers in writing that it and its local affiliates will comply with (b)(1) and (b)(2), the Tribe shall comply with the provisions of (c) and (d). - (1) For a period of three hundred sixty-five (365) days following delivery of a Notice of Intent to Organize (NOIO) to the Tribe: - (A) not engage in strikes, picketing, boycotts, attack websites, or other economic activity at or in relation to the tribal casino or related facility; and refrain from engaging in strike-related picketing on Indian lands as defined in 25 U.S.C. § 2703(4); - (B) not disparage the Tribe for purposes of organizing Eligible Employees; - (C) not attempt to influence the outcome of a tribal government election; and - (D) during the three hundred sixty-five (365) days after the Tribe received the NOIO, the Union must collect dated and signed authorization cards pursuant to Section 10 herein and complete the secret ballot election also in Section 10 herein.
-Failure to complete the secret ballot election within the three hundred sixty-five (365) days after the Tribe received the NOIO shall mean that the union shall not be permitted to deliver another NOIO for a period of two years (730 days).
+(a) The Tribe's and the union's expression of any view, argument or opinion or the dissemination thereof, whether in written, printed,

+- graphic or visual form, shall not constitute or be evidence of interference with, restraint, or coercion if such expression contains no threat of reprisal or force or promise of benefit. - (b) The Tribe agrees that if a union first offers in writing that it and its local affiliates will comply with (b)(1) and (b)(2), the Tribe shall comply with the provisions of and (d). - (1) For a period of three hundred sixty-five (365) days following delivery of a Notice of Intent to Organize ("NOIO") to the Tribe the union shall: - (A) not engage in strikes, picketing, boycotts, attack websites, or other economic activity at or in relation to the tribal casino or related facility; and refrain from engaging in strike-related picketing on Indian lands as defined in 25 U.S.C. § 2703(4); - (B) not disparage the Tribe for purposes of organizing Eligible Employees; - (C) not attempt to influence the outcome of a tribal government election or other tribal governmental decision so long as the decision is unrelated to Eligible Employees or the subject-matter of this Ordinance; provided, however, that this prohibition does not apply to tribal members; and - (D) during the three hundred sixty-five (365) days after the Tribe received the NOIO, the union must collect dated and signed authorization cards pursuant to Section 10 herein and complete the secret ballot election also in Section 10 herein.
+Failure to complete the secret ballot election within a period of three hundred sixty-five (365) days after the Tribe received the NOIO shall mean that the union shall not be permitted to deliver another NOIO for a period of two years (730 days) from the date the Tribe received the NOIO.